-Want to know how to use a texture sprayer like the Wagner Power Tex, to apply the spray on texture?
+Use a sprayer, Wagner Power Tex, to apply the material.
 Test spraying the material on some cardboard or wood to get the correct flow rate and speed of moving the sprayer across the surface.
 Once you are ready to begin, another suggestion is to start in a corner or in a closet get more familiar with the operation.